 When were county endowments established?

 In the 1980s, Missouri Cooperative Extension worked with the University of Missouri to encourage counties to set up endowments restricted for Extension programming in the counties.
 The University allowed a special minimum required amount of $2,500 as the threshold at which these funds would begin functioning as endowments and provide distributions for spending.
 Many counties chose to establish endowments and conduct campaigns to raise money with a mix of results.
 A few counties were very successful raising 10 or 20 times the threshold amount and have benefitted from funds each year for spending.
 Others struggled to raise even the minimum $2,500.
-A number of those counties still hold “pending” endowments that are not providing distributions for spending.
+Today, about 70 percent of counties have endowments.

 How does a county endowment work?

 A county endowment is established with the University of Missouri through an agreement that spells out the use of the endowment as restricted to spending for Extension programming in said County.
 Once executed by signatures of county Extension council leadership, MU Extension VC and the Chief Investment Officer of the University of Missouri, the University will set up two accounts for receiving funds: A corpus account and a distribution account.
 Once funded, the corpus account is invested for growth to preserve the spending power of the endowment.
 The distribution account holds spendable funds provided annually based on the University’s endowment spending policy.

 How does a county access the money available to spend from the endowment?